 My first contact with programming languages came through computer games, when I was at the school.
 We did not have computer science or anything related with programming at the school.
 The closest subject was electronics and that is why I did a vocational training in electronics.
 In these ~4 years I learned how computer work from the bare metal (micro controller programming) and other network and communication stuff.

-At this moment, my master studies are finished except for my thesis, which I will write in Switzerland at CERN.
+At this moment, my master studies are finished except for my thesis, which I am writing in Switzerland at CERN.